-- most students complete the HSC over two years; - students may take longer, up to five years.
-This is called a Pathways program; - a full ATAR program; - a non ATAR program; and - mixing TAFE and university courses into the program.
+- most students complete the HSC over two years; - a full ATAR program; - a non ATAR program; and - mixing TAFE and university courses into the program.

 It is important to understand that in order to be eligible for the Higher School Certificate you must successfully complete 12 units of study in the Year 11 course and 10 units of study in Year 12.